osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     Other Accessory Changes:
         - Sat.
 Strike:
             - Tweaked aiming methods some more, works better against shields
-            - Slowed the overall pace of it down a bit and reduced amount of invisible aimed projectiles
+            - Slowed the overall pace of it down substantially and reduced amount of aimed projectiles
             - Increased price from $20,000 to $50,000
             - Reduced armslevel from 2 to 1
         - M2 Machinegun: